IDHConsulting/electV/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GPLv3 license, see the provided "LICENSE" file or http://www.gnu.org/licenses/gpl-3.0.txt

 ## Acknowledgments